kaycebasques/kayce.basqu.es/src/blog/sabbatical.md

   </p>
 </blockquote>

 Another big factor for me is the idea that money does not equal wealth.
-Money is closely related to wealth, for sure, but it is not the same thing as wealth.
+Money is closely related to wealth, for sure, but it is not always the same thing as wealth.
 I think of wealth as anything that increases my ability to survive or thrive in life.
-Examples:

-* Knowing first aid increases my chances of survival in case of emergency.
-Having a million in the bank won't mean shit if I'm on a nature hike 10 miles from civilization and I just cut my leg badly and don't know how to create a tourniquet.
-* Meditation increases my ability to handle pain (in all its forms) and enjoy life.
-If I've got 10 million in the bank but I explode in anger when someone cuts me off on the freeway ("anger is like drinking poison and expecting the other person to die") I'm not wealthy in my book.

 Money is often a very useful tool for acquiring wealth but it is not itself wealth.
-The most common trap of course (as hinted at in that Billy Joel song) is using up all your time and energy to acquire money without ever converting that money into wealth.
-I'm at a point in my life where it seems most worthwhile to focus on converting some of my money into wealth.
+A common trap is using up all your time and energy to acquire money without ever converting that money into wealth.
+That's what the Billy Joel song is hinting at.
+O'Leary overworks himself to get that Cadillac, and he gets some kind of injury in the process, and now he can't even enjoy the thing he worked so hard to get.

 Another money-related motivator is that I'm probably too focused on money generally.
 This sabbatical is a bit of a psychological